HuntnFish has spent many years on the water fishing and has caught nearly every species of fish in Washington State.

 The only time I would suggest a braided line is if fishing especially deep, or in a particularly strong current (the thinner diameter line will allow you to use less weight).

 Mooching is a rather simple technique, but there are a few points that should not be overlooked.
 One of those is swivels.
 A good swivel will either make or break a day of salmon fishing.
 While you have hundreds of choices for swivels, only two will work here.
 Bead chains, or ball bearing swivels.
 Bead chains are a series of barrel swivels linked together.
 Each individual bead still tends to bind somewhat under load, however there a usually 6 or 7 of them, so generally line twist is eliminated.
 Your other option is ball bearing swivels.
 They have cheap ones, but don't be tempted, stick with Sampo ball bearing swivels.
-Most charter captains I've worked with who use mooching on their boat use bead chains, as they are cheaper, but personally I feel a single Sampo swivel is a better option.
+Most charter captains I've worked with who use mooching on their boat choose bead chains.

 There are two styles of sinkers available for mooching: crescent and cannonball.
 Crescent sinkers are nice in that they keep the entire rig in-line, won't move up and down your mainline.
 However, a heavier crescent sinker is needed to sink your bait as they tend to plane and swim around in the water due to their shape.
 Cannonball sinkers, which will be attached to a sinker slide above your swivel, add a small degree of complexity, but can be a smaller weight than the crescent sinker.
 Again the choice is yours, but I prefer cannonballs on sinker slides.

 Weight-wise you're looking between 4 and 8 oz, which all depends on depth, current condition, size of herring, type of sinker, etc. Keep a few different sizes on board to account for any changes.